List of ambassadors of the United States to Mongolia

 This is a list of United States ambassadors to Mongolia.
 The United States established diplomatic relations with then-People's Republic of Mongolia on January 27, 1987.
 The embassy in Ulaanbaatar was opened Apr 17, 1988, with Steven Mann as Chargé d'Affaires ad interim.
 Richard Llewellyn Williams was the first ambassador to the Republic, and resided in the District of Columbia.
-The current Mongolian ambassador to the United States is Batbayar Ulziidelger, who succeeded Otgonbayar Yondon when he presented credentials on December 1, 2021.
 The U.S. maintains its embassy in Ulaanbaatar.